Summer Financial Aid InformationPage address: https://www.mnsu.edu/campushub/summer/

 Grants are funds based on financial need and in general do not require repayment.

-Federal Pell Grant and/or Minnesota State Grant may be available, depending on your 2014-2015 financial aid awards for the Fall and Spring Semesters and your enrollment for the Summer Semester.
+Federal Pell Grant and/or Minnesota State Grant may be available, depending on your 2015-2016 financial aid awards for the Fall and Spring Semesters and your enrollment for the Summer Term.
 You will automatically be considered for these funds by meeting the Summer Financial Aid Criteria, as noted above.

 Minnesota Post-Secondary Child Care Grant